Rheinmetall 12 cm leFH 08

 The Rheinmetall 12 cm leFH 08 was a howitzer used by Norway in World War II.

+History

-It was known in Norwegian service as the 12 cm felthaubits/m09.
-Captured guns were given a German designation after the Invasion of Norway as the 12 cm leFH 375(n).
+It was known in Norwegian service as the 12 cm felthaubits m/08.
+Captured guns were given a German designation after the Invasion of Norway as the 12 cm le.FH.
+375(n).
 Two batteries of Artillerie-Abteilung 477, which served in Finland during the war, were equipped with 12 cm Norwegian howitzers, which might have included these guns.

-The gun was license produced in Belgium as the Canon de 155 Mle 1913.